Geometric invariants of locally compact groups: the homotopical perspective: Preliminaries -- simplicial sets

 \subsection{Semisimplicial approximation}

 Simplicial sets come with a tool analogous to the simplicial approximation theorem for simplicial complexes.
 The barycentric subdivision operator for simplicial complexes is replaced by a certain ``double barycentric subdivision'' functor~$\SD \colon \mathbf{SSet} \to \mathbf{SSet}$ \cite[Definition~12.5]{Cur71}.
 The main property of~$\SD$ we will need is that for every simplicial set~$X$ there exists a natural map $\Phi \colon \SD(X) \to X$ whose realization~$|\Phi|$ is homotopic to a homeomorphism $|\SD(X)| \cong |X|$.
 Naturality implies in particular that $\Phi$~induces an inclusion of $0$-skeleta $X^{(0)} \into \SD(X)^{(0)}$, and by inspecting the construction, one can see that the homotopy from $|\Phi|$ to the aforementioned homeomorphism $|\SD(X)|\cong |X|$ is relative~$|X^{(0)}|$.
-It will also be useful to take note of the fact that, for each simplex~ $\sigma$ of~$X$, every vertex of $\SD(\sigma)$ lies within edge-distance at most~$2$ of some vertex of~$\sigma$.
+Regarding a simplex $\sigma$ of~$X$ as a simplicial subset of~$X$ (explicitly, as the minimal simplicial subset containing~$\sigma$), it will also be useful to take note of the fact that every vertex of $\SD(\sigma)$ lies within edge-distance at most~$2$ of some vertex of~$\sigma$.
 For details see, for example, the accounts of Curtis \cite[Theorem~12.7]{Cur71} or Jardine \cite[Corollary~4.8]{Jar04}.

 Recall that simplicial set~$X$ is \textbf{finite} if it has only finitely many nondegenerate simplices, and given a simplicial subset $A\subseteq X$, we say $X$~is \textbf{finite relative to~$A$} if $X$~has only finitely many nondegenerate simplices that are not in~$A$.